MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

         select(id_hogar, subset)
 ```

-The households of interest are subsetted from the `df` data frame.
-For
+A subset of the households of interest is taken from the `df` data
-reasons explained above, any respondents between 0 and 4 years old are
+frame.
+For reasons explained above, any respondents between 0 and 4
-also removed from the data set.
+years old are also removed from the data set.

 ``` r
 df <- df %>%